 Release Date: January 15th, 2016

-The subject of what transpired on the night of September 11th 2012 in Benghazi, search Libya has been up for debate since that horrific day.
-In the debate about who was responsible for the attacks that left four people dead (including Ambassador Chris Stevens), order analysts and political pundits often lose sight of the actual events of that day and the heroic actions of our military personnel to prevent bloodshed.
+The subject of what transpired on the night of September 11th 2012 in Benghazi, Libya has been up for debate since that horrific day.
+In the debate about who was responsible for the attacks that left four people dead (including Ambassador Chris Stevens), analysts and political pundits often lose sight of the actual events of that day and the heroic actions of our military personnel to prevent bloodshed.

-Director Michael Bay reminds us of those sacrifices in his latest feature 13 Hours: The Secret Soldiers of Benghazi, prescription the first must-see movie of 2015.
+Director Michael Bay reminds us of those sacrifices in his latest feature 13 Hours: The Secret Soldiers of Benghazi, the first must-see movie of 2015.

 Leaving aside politics, Bay opens the film in Libya during a tumultuous period.
 He notes that in 2011, monstrous Libyan leader Gaddafi was deposed leading to more instability in that nation.
 In 2012, our diplomatic outpost in Benghazi was labelled one of the most dangerous and unstable ones in the world.
 When the idealistic U.S. ambassador Chris Stevens (Matt Letscher) visits it — partially in a bid to win over “the hearts and minds” of the Libyan people — the security forces in that area know that the risk for a potential attack has been raised.